-As you may know, St. Augustine is the oldest continually inhabited city in the US, which makes it a historically important city.
+As you may know, St. Augustine is the oldest continually inhabited city in the United States, which makes it a historically important city.
 While history class may have made you yawn as a student, you’ll find that there’s nothing boring about St. Augustine!
 It’s a quaint city with a lot of charm.
 In order to ensure that you have a fabulous time in St. Augustine, I have put together the perfect 3 day itinerary!
 This itinerary will make sure you see the best of everything St. Augustine has to offer!
 So, let’s get started!

 St. Augustine Itinerary – Day 1